-You can define an unlimited number of seniority roles (such as "Junior", "Middle", "Senior", etc.).
-For each role, you can define a corresponding skill level for each skill.
+You can define an unlimited number of seniority levels (such as "Junior", "Middle", "Senior", etc.).
+For each level, you can define a corresponding description for each skill.
 When a user gives feedback to or writes an assessment for a "Junior", Leapsome will display the corresponding skill level description, etc. The system is flexible: If a skill level is not defined, it will fall back to the default description.

-You will first have to define the seniority roles you want to use.
-This can be done under "Users & Teams" > "Manage roles".
-Roles can also be created automatically when creating or updating users via an Excel upload.
+You will first have to define the seniority levels you want to use.
+This can be done under "Users & Teams" > "Manage levels".
+Levels can also be created automatically when creating or updating users via an Excel upload.

-Subsequently, you will assign user roles, either manually via "Users & Teams > Edit user" or via the Excel upload.
+Subsequently, you will assign user levels, either manually via "Users & Teams > Edit user" or via the Excel upload.

 3. Step: Defining skill levels